Grounds for Involuntary Termination of Parental Rights - Nebraska

 • The Department of Health and Human Services has documented in the case plan or permanency plan a compelling reason for determining that filing such a petition would not be in the best interests of the child.

-• The family of the child has not had a reasonable opportunity to avail themselves of the services deemed necessary in the case plan or permanency plan approved by the court if reasonable efforts to preserve and reunify the family are required by law.
+• The family of the child has not had a reasonable opportunity to avail himself or herself of the services deemed necessary in the case plan or permanency plan approved by the court if reasonable efforts to preserve and reunify the family are required by law.

 This issue is not addressed in the statutes reviewed.